 Like any proud American, I’m also proud of my heritage—I am a Southern girl born and raised, but somewhere way back down the line my ancestors traveled from the Emerald Isles.
 Okay, I’ll be honest, that might be way, way back, but still, St. Patrick’s Day is one of my favorite celebrations.

 As we curled our way up the mountain toward Rock—rather, Shamrock—City, the road rose to meet us, as they say, green twirls of spring growth spiraling up the trees, energizing us for the full day of sights ahead at Lookout Mountain.
-When we arrived at our first destination, we were immediately swept away by the friendly leprechauns that had swapped places with Rock City’s familiar gnomes for the festivities.
-Our girls giggled, ironically at first, as they greeted us at the gates, but quickly caught the spirit and posed for selfies before we headed inside.
+When we arrived at our first destination, we were immediately swept away by the friendly partners at Rock City.

 Where to begin?
 Celtic celebration had swooped down over every crag and cranny.
 The Roaming Pipers—members of the Chattanooga Pipe Band—wandered throughout the gardens, which made for a lovely soundtrack to our trek.
 We rambled on toward Lover’s Leap and held our breaths as we crossed the Swing-A-Long Bridge, our daughters flying like banshees across the slats like they were kids still trying to give us a scare.
 But then we saw it—the 140-foot waterfall had literally gone green.
 We hurried closer to our favorite spot to watch the emerald water cascade over the cliff, casting rainbows into the hills.